infrabel/gnap-map/README.md

 - `event` *(object)*: Default Angular event object.
 - `selectedItems` *(object)*: An object with all the selected items, grouped by their `itemType`.
 Each property on the object is an item type, which is again an object, with a property `ids`, which is an array containing all the id's of the selected items of that type.
 Be sure to check whether all these properties exist.

+#### Item details

+*TODO*

 ### Layer config service

-Used to initially configure, and then retrieve the layer configuration.
+Used to configure and retrieve the GeoJson data layer configuration.

 #### Configuring layers

-Two types of configuration are supported, and can be combined: *static* configuration, which is set in a `config` block and can thus only use other providers and constants, and *dynamic* configuration, which is set in a `run` block and can thus also use other services:

-- `setLayerConfig` is set **at config time**, on the `layerConfigProvider`.
-- `setLayerConfigDynamic` is set **at run time**, on the `layerConfig` service.
-    - **Attention**: The dynamic layer configuration cannot be injected the `mapManager` service, since this would cause a circular reference.

-There is no difference between the two: both functions take one argument, which is an object, where each property represents a layer.
+Use `setDataLayers(object)` at config time on the provider *or* at run time on the service to set data layer configuration.
+In both cases, the function takes one argument: an object where each property represents a layer.
 The property name is the key of the layer and should be the same as its `itemType` property.
 All layer properties are discussed [in the wiki](https://github.com/infrabel/gnap-map/wiki/Layer-properties).

-Static and dynamic layers and properties are merged; so even for one layer, you can specify some static properties, and some dynamic ones (most commonly the style functions).
-In case a property is specified in both, the dynamic property takes precedence.
+Any time you call `layerConfig.setDataLayers(object)` at run time, the passed object recursively into the already existing data layer configuration object.
+If a property already existed, it is overridden.

+In case you don't need services, it suffices to call `setDataLayers(object)` in a `config` block.
+If you do need services, you can (also) call `setDataLayers(object)` in a `run` block.
+You should put all layer configuration in either of these blocks at startup time of your application.

 #### Using the layers service

 You can access the layer configuration at any time by calling `getDataLayers()` on the service.
+This returns a reference to the **static** layer config object (if one has been set), 'merged' with the dynamic config.
+Note that any changes to the static properties will be stored on the object for the duration of the application.

 ### Geo data service